DeFiCh/handbook/src/drafts/loans.md

 * `setcollateraltoken`:

     Creates updates and destroys a collateral token.
-Can only be performed by operator.

     This arguments are wrapped in a `metadata` object see the example: